-Note 10 - Subsequent Events
+Note 9 - Subsequent Events

-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were available to be issued.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were issued.
 Based upon this review, the Company did not identify and subsequent events that would have required adjustment or disclosure in the financial statements.